FlowFuse/website/src/blog/2024/07/customise-theming-in-your-dashboards.md

 ---
-title: Customise theming in your Node-RED Dashboard 2.0
+title: Customise theming in your FlowFuse Dashboard
 subtitle: Exploring Enhanced Customization Features
 description: Discover the latest enhancements in Node-RED Dashboard 2.0, including customizable headers, themes, and layout modifications to personalize your dashboard experience..
 date: 2024-07-24